petervancleave/Hasher-2.0/README.md

 Usage
 Clone the repository,

-Install dependencies, run the application.
+Install dependencies, run the application